bioinf/Sibelia/README.md

 "C-Sibelia" requires "Python" and "Perl" to be istalled in your system.
 Please note that "C-Sibelia" runs only under "Python2" of version at least 2.7.
 The annotation script requires "Java" runtime.
-Unfortunately, "C-Sibelia" is available only under "Linux".

 Citation
 ========